faun/dotfiles/README.md

 ## About these dotfiles

 These are config files to set up a system the way I like it.
-I primarily use Vim for development.
-I develop mostly on Mac OS.
-In Ruby.
-For the web.
-With CoffeeScript.
-If you don't do all of these things on a regular basis, move along.
-There's not much here that will do you any good.

 ## Installation